Convexity properties of the condition number II: Introduction

 In the linear case, it is rather a remarkable fact \secrev{that}{C2} the inverse of the \rev{squared}{ma01} distance to singular matrices \rev{$\si_n^{-2} (A(t))$}{ma01} is log-convex along the condition geodesics.
-So, in particular, the maximum of \rev{$\log \left( \sigma_n(A(t))^{-2}\right)$}{ma01} along such paths is necessarily obtained at its endpoints and the condition geodesics stay away from singular matrices.
+So, in particular, the maximum of \rev{$\log \left( \sigma_n(A(t))^{-2}\right)$}{ma01} and the maximum of $ \sigma_n(A(t))^{-1}$ along such paths is necessarily obtained at its endpoints and the condition geodesics stay away from singular matrices.